patriciogonzalezvivo/thebookofshaders/12/README.md

     vec2 f_st = fract(st);
 ```

-In the above code we subdivide the space in a 3x3 grid
+In the above code we subdivide the space in a 3x3 grid.

 Well if you have to scale the previus example with a bigger set of points you will discover that is actually very hard to do that in an efficient way.
 The solution involves tiling the space like we have done before.